 What are the use cases of Blockchain in AML?

-As per regulations, KYC is crucial when applying for a loan.
-Checks are conducted to ensure credit-worthiness, money laundering and financial crime risk calculations.
+- Loan application As per regulations, KYC is crucial when applying for a loan.
+Checks are conducted to ensure credit-worthiness, money laundering, and financial crime risk calculations.
 The Blockchain ledger allows the institution’s various service departments to quickly access the customer’s records and complete the loan application process.

-The financial institutions need not ask existing customers again to share their documents for a KYC remediation process.
-All the required documents, data, action and analysis will be stored on the ledger.
+- KYC remediation The financial institutions need not ask existing customers again to share their documents for a KYC remediation process.
+All the required documents, data, actions, and analysis will be stored on the ledger.
 Automated KYC remediation process extracts license expiration dates and auto-sends reminders to the concerned customer to upload newly updated documents.

 Do you want to develop a safe and secure Blockchain-based AML/KYC platform for your business?
 Get a free consultation and discuss your ideas with our team of blockchain experts.